 Facebooking can be addictive!
 A minute of browsing can turn into an all-nighter if you’re not careful.
 Balance is the key to responsible Facebook use.
 Enjoy posting and browsing online, but if it already gets in the way of doing your work, minding your responsibilities, or experiencing real life in general, then you know that you’re overdoing it.
-Consider timing yourself or scheduling a few minutes of social media time as a reward for finishing a task.
+For example, is your first impulse to record or take photos of an event for posting on FB later rather than experiencing it fully first-hand?
+Do you check FB feeds immediately after you wake up in the morning?
+Then you might have a problem.
+Consider limiting or timing yourself, or perhaps scheduling a few minutes of social media time as a reward for finishing a task.

 Sources: 24 hidden Facebook features only power users know, Evan Dashevsky PC Magazine; 10 things you should never post on social networks, Andy O’Donnell, Lifewire.
 Accessed January 7, 2018.